cord-proj/cord/cord-pattern/README.md

-# Pattern Matcher
+# Cord Pattern Module

-The pattern matcher provides a regex-like syntax for matching strings.
+The Pattern module provides a regex-like syntax for matching strings.
 It can also match other patterns, allowing users to test whether one pattern encapsulates another.
 This is useful for finding publishers that provide data matching a subscriber's namespace pattern.